Characterizing Random-singlet State in Two-dimensional Frustrated Quantum Magnets and Implications for the Double Perovskite Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$

-{\it Excitation gaps and microscopic clusters.} The previous ED study found the vanished spin gap in the RS phase~\cite{uematsu2018}.
+{\it Excitation gaps and microscopic clusters.} The previous ED study found the vanished spin gap in the disordered phase~\cite{uematsu2018}.
 To further unveil the properties of excitations, we separately compute spin-triplet and singlet gaps by using ED.
-Compared with the results in the N\'eel phase, both triplet and singlet gaps in the RS phase decrease, as shown in Fig.~\ref{fig:gap}(a-b), showing the vanished gaps in the thermodynamic limit.
-In particular, while the finite-size data of triplet gap in the RS phase slightly decreases, the singlet gap is strongly suppressed.
+Compared with the results in the N\'eel phase, both triplet and singlet gaps in the disordered phase decrease, as shown in Fig.~\ref{fig:gap}(a-b), showing the vanished gaps in the thermodynamic limit~\cite{note1}.
+In particular, while the finite-size data of triplet gap slightly decreases, the singlet gap is strongly suppressed.